A counting argument for the geometric Bombieri-Lang conjecture on ramified covers of abelian varieties: Proof of the main theorem

 We can adjust the quasi-projective scheme $S$ to a smooth projective scheme over $k$.
 In fact, by taking a disjoint union of irreducible components, we can assume that $S$ is a disjoint union of quasi-projective varieties.
 Let $V'$ be a disjoint union of projective varieties containing $S$ as a dense and open subscheme.
 Let $V$ be a resolution of singularities of $V'$ by Hironaka's theorem.
 The morphism $S_{K}\to X$ gives a dominant rational map $V_{K}\dashrightarrow X$.
-It can be extended to a morphism $V_{K}\to X$ since $X$ does not contain any rational curve, as a consequence of the finite morphism $f\colon X\to A$.
+It can be extended to a morphism $V_{K}\to X$ since $X$ does not contain any rational curve.

 By construction, the composition

 has dense image.
 But $V$ is projective, so it is surjective and the morphism $V_{K}\to X$ is also surjective.